Olanrewaju-Durojaye/ENZTRA/README.md

 > ENZTRA predictions are computational hypotheses.
 They do not establish
 > catalytic activity and must be validated experimentally.

+## Step-by-step tutorial

+A complete beginner-friendly installation and reproduction guide is available in [TUTORIAL.md](TUTORIAL.md).
+It includes a preliminary smoke test and the exact input conditions used for the `release-500` and `release-500b` demonstrations.

 ## Strict selection rule

 For reference values `kcat_ref` and `Km_ref`, a design survives only when: